 Do you tell the patient the truth about his critical condition?

 Yes, of course.
-Finally the patient and his family members have to make important decisions.
-If a patient do not have long to live, letting him know will give him time to prepare.
+Finally, the patient and his family members have to make important decisions.
+If a patient does not have long to live, letting him know will give him time to prepare.
 We tell the patient the whole truth when we have finished all investigations and we know exactly how the medical prognosis is.
-Of course we say that in a gentle and careful way to make it easier for the patient to handle the truth.
+Of course, we say that in a gentle and careful way to make it easier for the patient to handle the truth.

-Although a significant part of our patients are German, we care for many international patients as well.
+Although a significant part of our patients is German, we care for many international patients as well.

 In 2011 we have performed a difficult surgery on a 41 year old patient, a mother of two children from Turkey.
 In 2001 a chondrosarcoma of the left hip was diagnosed.
 After numerous surgeries the malignant tumor could not be stopped, on the contrary it had spread to other organ parts in the pelvis.
 The patient was in great pain and was only able to lie in a prone position (face-down), to move in a sitting or supine position (face-up) was not possible for her.